 How do I stick with mask wearing and overcome “mask fatigue”?

-We’ll be the first to admit it: sometimes it can be hard to see the point of safety precautions – especially since the pandemic has been going on for a whole year now.
+Sometimes it can be hard to see the point of safety precautions – especially since the pandemic has been going on for quite some time.
 This is a normal and natural thought called “caution fatigue” or “mask fatigue.”

 - Focus on your breathing – Taking longer, slower breaths while you’re wearing a mask can help you feel calmer and more comfortable.

-- Take breathing breaks – In a safe space (ideally outside), take off your mask and get two or three deep breaths with your diaphragm or belly.
+- Take breathing breaks – In a safe space (ideally outside), remove your mask and take a few deep breaths with your diaphragm or belly.